Londoner, 22, dreamer, final year student, ex-addict, ex-cutter, beginner optimist.

 Cannot actually wait to weigh in because I feel so much better already!
 3 more days (the last one will be mad tricky because I’ll be visiting a friend and questions might be asked, but I’ll figure it out…)

-Planning a healthy way to ease into a normal, healthy diet :D@9 months ago
+Planning a healthy way to ease into a normal, healthy diet :D@1 year ago

 I’ve not really been on here properly these last few months, and I’ve not really been taking care of myself properly either.
 I had a lot of changes in my life which meant my life was turned upside down for that time and to be honest it is still not completely sorted out.
 There were huge amounts of stress involved and in my typical fashion I gained like crazy.
 To be honest I’m even too embarrassed to disclose how much I weigh at the moment.
 But I do have more time for myself now and I am back, with more resolution than ever.